CM-beynon/CM-beynon.github.io/README.md

 ## More Resources
 - You can use the following <a href="https://www.markdownguide.org/getting-started/">tutorial</a>, to learn more about Markdown.
 - You can read Etter's book on Modern Technical Writing <a href="https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS">here</a>.
-- If you want to add different themes to your GitHub pages webiste, this is an excellent <a href="https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll#customizing-your-jekyll-themes-html-layout">tutorial</a>.
+- If you want to add different themes to your GitHub pages website, this is an excellent <a href="https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll#customizing-your-jekyll-themes-html-layout">tutorial</a>.

 ## Authors and Acknowledgements
 Author: Caleb Beynon

 ## FAQ
-1.
-    -
-2.
-    -
+1. Why should I host my resume on GitHub pages?
+    - Hosting your resume on GitHub pages builds your online presence and brand.
+Having this presence makes you more visible to potential employers.
+Not only that but it also demonstrates that you have some technical skills in your field.
+2. How do I start using Jekyll?
+    - By default Jekyll is enabled for GitHub pages, so if you followed this tutorial, you don't need to do any setup.
+3. Why can I not see my resume when I go to my website?
+    - Ensure that your resume file is named index.md, and that it is located in the root directory of your repository.
+Any errors in this section can result in your resume not showing up on your resume.